CodaCarlson/viterbi/README.md

 The second script, timing_test, will run the decoders on different lengths of bits to measure their runtime, and then plot the results.
 This serves to verify my estimates of runtimes from the paper.

+The repository also contains the paper and presentation that I made.